 Do you need car insurance?

 Auto insurance is essential if you’re a vehicle owner.
-It protects you from liability if you make a mistake, and it protects your car if it’s damaged by another person.
+It protects you from liability if you make a mistake, and it protects your car if it’s damaged by another car.
 If you don’t have car insurance, not only are you breaking the law, you’re risking your financial well-being.
 Here’s how to get it:

 How to Shop for Car Insurance